menoah/l8_thesis_sample/README.md

 - Represented "l_c_dict" in pandas

 - A few regex expressions for the cleaning of the meta-data present in the corpus

+#Entrainment of internet slang terms via Tweets for a Corpus Analysis course

+This project dealt with the hypothesis that Twitter users entrain on one another through popular internet slang terms.
+Using Twitter API and a scraper, Original tweets using slang terms are compared to reply tweets to see how frequent is the case of entrainment.